abhishekswain/jasmine2-protractor-utils/README.md

  e.g './reports/something/savehere/' , please take care of './' and '/' at the beginning and end.

  If you want to use the default location , pass value - 'true'.
+ If you don't want HTML reports to be generated , avoid mentioning 'htmlReportDir' in the plugin configuration.

  Default: 'reports/htmlReports'